International School Connection (ISC): An Historical Perspective

 Conny Bjorkman (Sweden):

 had a vision and creative ideas for shaping programs across borders for school leaders during the early phases of the ISC, which emerged from the partnership with Sochi Schools.
-His work laid the foundation for the International School Connection.
+His creative work with schools in Sochi (working with Irina Badayan, laid the foundation for the International School Connection.

 Irina Badayan (Russia):